-We asked Christianah Babajide, second year law student at The City Law School about her experience with Unitemps and she gave us an insight into some of the roles she has taken on since starting with Unitemps.
+We asked Christianah Babajide, second year law student at The City Law School about her experience with Unitemps and she gave us an insight into some of the roles she has taken on and the range of work experience she has had since starting with Unitemps.

 Why did you register with Unitemps?

 I registered with Unitemps in my first year of my law degree because I wanted to earn some money and develop my CV whilst studying.
 Fortunately, I did just that and more.
 However, I didn’t realise I would enjoy it so much – it was truly a rewarding experience; one which I would recommend to students.

 I’ve worked in several roles across the university.
 My shortest role was working as an Applicant Day Student Ambassador whilst my longest assignment was for three weeks working as a Short Course Events Assistant.
 A few of my other assignments were Student Marketing Content Writer, Charity Fundraiser, Market Research, Admin Assistant and Undergraduate Prospectus Model.
 I have enjoyed the broad variety of jobs Unitemps has offered me, which has let me learn new things every time.